Rick Steves' Best of Tuscany in 12 Days, Day by Day

 Day 2: Renaissance and Everyday Florence

 A local scholar will join us this morning as we tour the Accademia Gallery and study Michelangelo's majestic David.
-Afterward, we'll enjoy a neighborhood walking tour that connects us to the daily lives of Florentines — and their love of food and coffee.
+Afterward, we'll enjoy a neighborhood walking tour that connects us with the daily lives of Florentines — and their love of food and local markets.
 It's the perfect introduction to the rest of your day, which is free to explore more of Florence (including the Uffizi Gallery if you've booked ahead) and enjoy dinner on your own.

 Day 3: Florentine Treasures and Chianti

 We'll begin our day at Florence's famed National Museum of Bargello.
 Housed in a 13th-century palace (and 18th-century prison!), the Bargello welcomes us with intimate looks at Renaissance masterpieces by Donatello, Michelangelo, della Robbia, and more.
+We'll end our morning with a visit to an impressive mosaic workshop, where we'll learn how local artisans keep this Renaissance art form alive.
 After a break for lunch, we'll meet our coach and driver and embark on a scenic journey over the hills of Chianti, ending at our family-owned country hotel.
-We'll be welcomed with a deliciously instructive Chianti wine tasting, followed by a traditional Tuscan dinner together.
+We'll be welcomed with an aperitivo, followed by a traditional Tuscan dinner together.

 Day 4: Savoring Siena

 Today we'll head out to one of our favorite Tuscan hill towns: spirited Siena.
 With a local guide, we'll introduce you to the city's treasure-filled Duomo and learn the story of Siena's medieval city-state rivalry with Florence.
 We'll also gain insight into the city's beloved Palio horse races and learn why this tradition means so much to residents of every Sienese neighborhood.
-You'll have some free time to wander around Siena's charming streets — or relax with a drink and a view along the famous Campo — before we return to our country inn for the night.
+You'll have some free time to wander around Siena's charming streets — or relax with a drink and a view along the famous Campo.
+We'll return to our countryside hotel for some down time before enjoying a tasting of the world-famous Chianti wines.

 Day 5: Tuscany's Val d'Orcia